Table of Contents

 Welcome to my Mcleod Ganj and Dharamsala travel guide!
 It’s been six weeks since my visit and it still seems surreal.
 Snowy peaks, swooping eagles and Tibetan temples?
 It’s just not how you picture India, is it?

 The weeks since have been full of busy cities, scalding desert and equally scalding temperatures.
-Nothing has been remotely comparable to this misty, mountainous region in the Himalayas.
+During the rest of my solo trip to India, nothing has been remotely comparable to this misty, mountainous region in the Himalayas.

 Dharamsala was a British hill station during the colonial era.
 Once the British left and it was abandoned, it became occupied by fleeing Tibetans including the Dalai Lama who is now based here.